 Picture: Wat Pho is named after a monastery in India where Buddha is believed to have lived.

-History of Wat Pho
+Structures of the Wat Pho

 Once you have taken a walk around the temple, you will find out that there is no comparison to such a soothing foot or head or full body massage.
 If you've never tried the special Thai massage, this place is a must-have to be your sanctuary.
 It's fairly unlike other average places for different therapeutic massages thereby tend to be revitalizing.
 It incorporates many yoga poses so as to sack out tension from the body and finally improving the overall blood flow.
 This is one of the most highlighted activities in this temple, therefore it is strongly recommended that you drop in for your treatment and to book a spot you'll have to wait for a long time.